 Alright guys, time for me to wipe the crumbs of my party dress and start celebrating!
 There’s a mimosa and long nap on the beach in my very near future…

-If you try this recipe, let me know what you think!
-Leave a comment below, and don’t forget to snap a pic and tag it #bakerbynature on instagram!
+If you try this recipe for Salted Caramel Chocolate Cake, let me know what you think!
+Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your creations makes my day.

 - 2 cups granulated sugar